defenseunicorns/uds-runtime/adr/0001-api-testing.md

 #### Test Coverage

 Because the UDS Runtime backend code is reasonably generic with respect to creating endpoints for retrieving Kubernetes resources, there isn't a need to test every type of resource.
 Furthermore, because there are parameters for each request (i.e., dense, sparse, SSE, etc.), we don't want to test every combination of parameters.
-To that end, we should base our testing strategy and coverage on the bind groupings of resources currently implemented by the API.
-For reference, those bind groupings are:
+To that end, we should base our testing strategy and coverage on the implementation of the bind groupings for resources implemented by the API.
+For reference, those bind groupings are currently:

-- Core resources
+- K8s Core V1 resources (Pods, Deployments, etc)
-- Workload resources
-- UDS resources
+- Custom CRs from UDS (Packages, Exemptions, etc)
-- Config resources
-- Cluster Ops resources
-- Network resources
-- Storage resources
+- Custom CRs from our open source platform components (Istio)

 Furthermore, there are endpoints that are specific to UDS, such as Pepr endpoints, that are present under the `/monitor` path; for example
 - `/api/v1/monitor/pepr`